 One matching <rim:Association/> that represents a SS-HM HasMember relationship between the Submission Set and DocumentEntry Object.
 This Association shall include two instances of <rim:Slot/> for the SubmissionSetStatus and PreviousVersion metadata annotations.
 The Association may optionally include a <rim:Slot/> for the AssociationPropagation metadata annotation (see Section 3.92.4.1.2.2) with a value set to "yes".

-The WSDL for this transaction is available on the IHE FTP site.
-See ITI TF-2x: Appendix W.
+The WSDL for this transaction is available online: see ITI TF-2x: Appendix W.

 Below is an example of the SOAP Body for a Restricted Update Document Set Request message.